google/WebFundamentals/src/content/en/updates/2014/12/Fundamental-of-Mobile-Web-Development.md

 ### Invalidation Tracking

-DevTools now gives a reason why a paint or layout occurred whenever it can, this is useful for anyone learning about the timeline, the browser behaviours and allows you to optimise your code to prevent performance issues.
+DevTools now gives a reason why a paint or layout occurred whenever it can, this is useful for anyone learning about the timeline, the browser behaviors and allows you to optimize your code to prevent performance issues.

 <p style="text-align: center;">
 <img src="/web/updates/images/2014-12-02-fundamentals-of-web-dev/image09.png" alt="Screenshot of Invalidation Tracking in Chrome Devtools" width="624" height="396" style="max-width: 100%; height: auto;" />